Freyja: Prose Edda

 Freyja plays a part in the events leading to the birth of Sleipnir, the eight-legged horse.
 In chapter 42, High recounts that, soon after the gods built the hall Valhalla, a builder (unnamed) came to them and offered to build for them in three seasons a fortification so solid that no jötunn would be able to come in over from Midgard.
 In exchange, the builder wants Freyja for his bride, and the sun and the moon.
 After some debate the gods agree, but with added conditions.
 In time, just as he is about to complete his work, it is revealed that the builder is, in fact, himself a jötunn, and he is killed by Thor.
 In the meantime, Loki, in the form of a mare, has been impregnated by the jötunn's horse, Svaðilfari, and so gives birth to Sleipnir.
 In support, High quotes the Völuspá stanza that mentions Freyja.
 In chapter 49, High recalls the funeral of Baldr and says that Freyja attended the funeral and there drove her cat-chariot, the final reference to the goddess in Gylfaginning.

 At the beginning of the book Skáldskaparmál, Freyja is mentioned among eight goddesses attending a banquet held for Ægir.
 Chapter 56 details the abduction of the goddess Iðunn by the jötunn Þjazi in the form of an eagle.
-Terrified at the prospect of death and torture due to his involvement in the abduction of Iðunn, Loki asks if he may use Freyja's "falcon shape" to fly north to Jötunheimr and retrieve the missing goddess.
+Terrified at the prospect of death and torture due to his involvement in the abduction of Iðunn, Loki asks if he may use Freyja's "falcon shape" (hamr) to fly north to Jötunheimr and retrieve the missing goddess.
 Freyja allows it, and using her "falcon shape" and a furious chase by eagle-Þjazi, Loki successfully returns her.

 In chapter 6, a means of referring to Njörðr is provided that refers to Frejya ("father of Freyr and Freyja").
 In chapter 7, a means of referring to Freyr is provided that refers to the goddess ("brother of Freyja").
 In chapter 8, ways of referring to the god Heimdallr are provided, including "Loki's enemy, recoverer of Freyja's necklace", inferring a myth involving Heimdallr recovering Freyja's necklace from Loki.